Motionhouse: History

-Motionhouse currently employs eight professional dancers and in 2011 it toured in seven different countries throughout the world.
+Motionhouse employed eight professional dancers and in 2011 it toured in seven different countries throughout the world.

-In its first year of touring, Scattered, Motionhouse’s 18th theatre production opened the Sibiu International Theatre Festival in Romania where it was deemed the “revelation of the festival” by the event director.
+In its first year of touring, Scattered, Motionhouse's 18th theatre production opened the Sibiu International Theatre Festival in Romania where it was deemed the "revelation of the festival" by the event director.
 Scattered continues to tour into 2012 and beyond and completed its first international tour in 2011, taking in dates in Macau, Belgium and Portugal as well as a return visit to Romania.
 Tours of Scattered are planned for the China in autumn 2012 and Motionhouse has also been taken on by IMGA Artists who are currently representing the company in USA, Asia/Pacific and Europe and are building a tour of Scattered planned for the United States in spring 2013.